cdpierse/transformers-interpret/CONTRIBUTING.md

   git push origin fix/my-fix-branch
   ```

-* In GitHub, send a pull request to `transformers-interpret:master`.
+* In GitHub, send a pull request to `transformers-interpret:dev`.
 * If we suggest changes then:

   - Make the required updates.